exograd/eventline-sdk-rb/README.md

+**This library is based on the old Eventline SaaS platform, and does not work with the new open source stand-alone Eventline server.**

 # Introduction
-This repository contains the eventline javascript SDK.
+This repository contains the eventline ruby SDK.

 # Documentation
 You can use the `yard` documentation tool to read the code documentation